beancoding/DonateMe/README.md

-# DonateMe
+﻿# DonateMe

-Is a peer to peer donation website?
+Is a peer to peer donation website!

 More to come on this?

+Maybe?